team8/crab-drive/README.md

 Is a robot

-that uses and does crab-drive
+that does and useses crab-drive

 Does it does crab-drive?